 Good ramen requires a few things.
 Good noodles.
 Good fixings.
 And good broth.
 But the difference between good ramen and great ramen is the broth.
-You can make due with store bought noodles, and maybe you only have a minimal fixings to add.
+You can make do with store-bought noodles, and maybe you only have minimal fixings to add.
 All of that can be suffered through as long as you make a good broth.

-The key is the preparation.
-So many people will just use some bullion or use the packets you get with store bought noodles.
+The key is preparation.
+So many people will just use some bullion or use the packets you get with store-bought noodles.
 This is the minimum you can do, and to be honest, you might as well skip it.
 You could add a little soy sauce to that mix and make it slightly better.
-Or you can take 10 minutes (and that is the minimum time required) and make a solid broth that can make even your store bought noodles taste good.
+Or you can take 10 minutes (and that is the minimum time required) and make a solid broth that can make even your store-bought noodles taste good.

-To make this easy, solid broth start with a medium sauce pan, add some olive oil and minced garlic.
+To make this easy, solid broth start with a medium saucepan, and add some olive oil and minced garlic.
 Heat until fragrant.
 Add water, your store noodle flavor packet, and some soy sauce.
 Bring to a rolling boil and then reduce to a simmer.
-Serve with your cooked store bought noodles and you're and decent flavor experience!
+Serve with your cooked store-bought noodles, and you're and decent flavor experience!

-- Add oil and garlic to medium sauce pan.
+- Add oil and garlic to a medium saucepan.

 - Heat until fragrant.

-- Add water, soy sauce, and seasoning to saucepan.
-Bring to a rolling boil and reduce to simmer.
+- Add water, soy sauce, and seasoning to the saucepan.
+Bring to a rolling boil and reduce to a simmer.

 - Add to cooked pasta and serve.

-Once you've got your fragrant oil mixture it's time to start adding.
-But toss that season packet in the trash.
+Once you've got your fragrant oil mixture, it's time to start adding.
+But toss that seasoning packet in the trash.
 If you want really great broth, you need to start with a good base.
-I make my own chicken and beef broth and that's how we are going to start.
-I make it pretty concentrated so when I generally will add about a quart of chicken broth and then dilute with another quart of water (with more water added as the broth cooks).
+I make my own chicken and beef broth, and that's how we are going to start.
+I make it pretty concentrated, so when I generally will add about a quart of chicken broth and then dilute it with another quart of water (with more water added as the broth cooks).

-Once you add all your items to the saucepan you are going to pump up the heat and bring it to rolling boil.
-As soon as you get to this point lower the temp to medium low.
+Once you add all your items to the saucepan, you are going to pump up the heat and bring it to a rolling boil.
+As soon as you get to this point, lower the temp to medium-low.
 You want to be just above a simmer but not a full boil.
 Now you enter the waiting game that I like to refer to as flavor town.

-If you are simmering for long periods of time make sure you watch the liquid level and add water as needed.
-If you let the broth reduce to much you might get an overpower flavor instead of your desired.
+If you are simmering for long periods of time, make sure you watch the liquid level and add water as needed.
+If you let the broth reduce too much, you might get an overpowering flavor instead of your desired one.
 Just keep tasting and make sure everything is how you want it to be.
 If you think something is missing, decide what it is and add.
-When I tasted this broth I actually ended up tossing some sugar in because it was missing the slight sweetness that I wanted.
+When I tasted this broth, I actually ended up tossing some sugar in because it was missing the slight sweetness that I wanted.